-- Different query evaluation plans have different costs - Users are released from the burden of efficiency: they are not expected to say how to get what they want by specifying least-cost plans - Query Optimization: amongst "all" equivalent QEP choose the one with "lowest" cost - Cost is estimated using meta-information or statistical information stored in or computed using the database catalog - + # of tuples in relations, tuple sizes, # of distinct values for a given attribute, etc. - selectivity rate of a condition A=x where x is resolved at runtime - This was an overview of the query processing phase.
-What's next? - Evaluation of "all" QEP creation of the search space (Chapter 15\) - How to measure query costs (establish a cost model) - Algorithms for relational algebra operations and their cost (estimates) - How to combine algorithms for individual operations in order to evaluate a complex expression (QEP) - Choosing the "best" QEP efficiently explore the search space (Chapter 16\) - How to optimize queries, that is, how to find a QEP with "lowest" estimated cost
+- Different query evaluation plans have different costs - User is not expected to specify least-cost plans - Query Optimization: amongst all equivalent QEP choose the one with lowest cost - Cost is estimated using statistical information from the database catalog of tuples in relations, tuple sizes, # of distinct values for a given attribute, etc. - We study...
+(Chapter $15^$ evaluation of QEP) - How to measure query costs (establish a cost model) - Algorithms for evaluating relational algebra operations and their cost - How to combine algorithms for individual operations in order to evaluate a complex expression (QEP) - and (Chapter 16\ choosing the best QEP) - How to optimize queries, that is, how to find a QEP with lowest estimated cost

-\ Silberschatz, Korth, and Sudarshan, Database System Concepts, 7° ed.
+&lt;sup>\ Silberschatz, Korth, and Sudarshan, Database System Concepts, 7° ed.